MicrosoftDocs/azure-docs/articles/storage/storage-use-azcopy.md

 ### /BlobType:"block" | "page" | "append"

-Specifies whether the destination blob is a block blob, a page blob or an append blob.
-This option is applicable only when uploading blob; otherwise, an error is generated.
-If the destination is a blob and this option is not specified, then by default AzCopy will create a block blob.
+Specifies whether the destination blob is a block blob, a page blob, or an append blob.
+This option is applicable only when you are uploading a blob.
+Otherwise, an error is generated.
+If the destination is a blob and this option is not specified, by default, AzCopy creates a block blob.

 **Applicable to:** Blobs